-2.4.3 Bank finance to assist employees to buy shares of their own companies or Rs.20 lakh, whichever is lower.
+- 2.4.3.1 Banks may extend finance to employees for purchasing shares of their own companies under Employees Stock Option Plan (ESOP)/ reserved by way of employees' quota under IPO to the extent of 90% of the purchase price of the shares or Rs.20 lakh, whichever is lower.
 Finance extended by banks for ESOPs/employees' quota under IPO would be treated as an exposure to capital market within the overall ceiling of 40 per cent of their net worth.
 These instructions will not be applicable for extending financial assistance by banks to their own employees for acquisition of shares under ESOPs/ IPOs, as banks are not allowed to extend advances including advances to their employees / Employees' Trusts set up by them for the purpose of purchasing their own banks' shares under ESOPs / IPOs or from the secondary market.
-This prohibition will apply irrespective of whether the advances are secured or unsecured.
+This prohibition will apply irrespective of whether the advances are secured or unsecured. - 2.4.3.2 Banks should obtain a declaration from the borrower indicating the details of the loans / advances availed against shares and other securities specified above, from any other bank/s in order to ensure compliance with the ceilings prescribed for the purpose.